amarsingh5536/mysql/mysql_important_commands.md

 mysql -u root -p database_name < ~/path-of-Sql-file/data-dump.sql
 ***REMOVED***
 Note that you need to change the database_name with the actual name of your database and the username part with your existing MySQL username like root, amar_user etc.

-*if you are same dir there data-dump.sql do not use ~/
+If you are same dir there data-dump.sql do not use ~/

 ## Exporting a Database
 ***REMOVED***